smarsx/node-child-basher/README.md

 ```
 \.
 ### Personal Use
-- I build this tool to execute python scripts on a directory of csv files.
-The script takes a single filename as an argument and does some processing.
+- I built this tool to execute python scripts on a directory of csv files.
+The py scripts take a single filename as an argument and do some processing.
 ```bash
 node dist/src/index.js "python3 myscript.py $" /dir/of/csvs .csv
 ```